Postdoctoral researcher in speech recognition and synthesis

 mail_outline firstname DOT lastname AT gmail

-Previously I have completed an MSc in Speech & Language Processing at the University of Edinburgh and worked with Sharon Goldwater on unsupervised modeling of speech for low‑resource languages.
+I completed the MSc in Speech & Language Processing at the University of Edinburgh and worked with Sharon Goldwater on unsupervised modeling of speech for low‑resource languages.
 During internships at Google I have also worked on coreference resolution and speech synthesis.

 Beyond that, I’m also interested in speech recognition in general, unsupervised learning, computer‑assisted language learning and pronunciation training, and other topics in NLP and machine learning.